haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 export default httpClient;
 ```
-One more thing to keep in mind is that, Axios by default has the timeout set to **0**, which means no timeout.
+One more thing to keep in mind, Axios by default has the timeout set to **0**, which means no timeout.
 But in most cases, we need to set request timeouts in our application along with a retry period.
-We will discuss how to retry a failed request in below sections but you can change the default timeout of our httpClient while creating it.
+We will discuss how to retry a failed request in the below sections but you can change the default timeout of our httpClient while creating it.
 ```javascript
 const httpClient = axios.create({
     baseUrl: process.env.VUE_APP_BASE_URL,